 Ah yes, and the pranksters do not have leaf-green hair like us.
 Normally this becomes our defining trait among the Bloods.

 Enough of Sprites however.
 Though few Gruagachs are lore-singers like the Glimmdrad, these folke lay claim to their honour not only as exceedingly excellent storytellers (much is passed on by oral tradition), but also as the most skilled breeders of Sibrians (more on this later).
-But as for storytelling, the narrator has taken great pains to preserve what he can of many oft-overlooked history.
+But as for storytelling, the narrator has taken great pains to preserve what he can of much oft-overlooked history.

 As for the Glimmdrad, in time, many left the councils with the blessing of elders, and they unfurled their wings to make the long and treacherous journey through the other realms, to see what knowledge and beauty they might discover in them; aye, then, the Glimmdrad have wings, though many desire not to use them except in time of great need, for should one lose his wing, he cannot regain another.
 Sturdy these are, yet light, and many hues shimmer upon the feathers that line them, and no two pairs are alike.
 The wanderers journeyed until they came to the Sphere called Sythroth, of the Realm Varë.
-Here remained many in the Third Realm, which was most like the faere lands they left.
+Here remained many in the Third Realm’s forested Sphere, which was most like the faere lands they left.
 And they forged a kingdom against fell, twisted, dumb beasts who lurked in the mires and beneath the earth, creatures corrupted by the shadow of Mirvoth (for there was no Realm untouched by Ëyord’s Fall), and this haven the faere-folke called Hrethendawn.
-Thus, the Wanderers of Aeld* did not put aside their habits of flight, but became known as the Hawkinfaye, winged guardians who serve Elonru upon Sythroth.
+Thus, the Wanderers of Aeld*** did not put aside their habits of flight, but became known as the Hawkinfaye, winged guardians who serve Elonru upon Sythroth.
 Their kin that journeyed onward to Ccyrn of Varë (the twin tundra-sphere of rain-scattered Vélimgath’s Poesia) commingled with the ever-curious, oft-wandering human-folke and were known as the Varathgard – mighty warriors and lovers of the frozen expanse they keep.
 Though quite outspoken and often a bit raucous (as with the custom of Men), many are at heart fiercely loyal to Elonru.
 At the time of this writing, they also serve quite satisfactory hunting celebrations.

 Let it be noted that the descriptions of the ancient councils, etc. below, especially those pertaining to the spheres of Asphydor, are vast generalisations; one should not assume that every dark-clad figure descends from the First Council, and so on.